xploratics/ui-grid-facet-filtering/README.md

-# ui-grid-persisted-state
+# ui-grid-facet-filtering
-Persist the sort, pinned columns, order of columns per user for the angular/ui-grid
+  Add Filtering by facet for the angular/ui-grid